 Buyers must have a reputable attorney that will represent their interest at the closing and conduct the necessary due diligence on the property including, but not limited too: checking the title of the property, verifying any liens or restrictions, and performing the proper transfer of the property.
 Your real estate agent should be able to recommend a few lawyers or the embassy of your country in Costa Rica.
 The lawyer should be registered with the attorney board.
 It is important that the same attorney does not represent the Seller and Buyer in the transaction.
 This can be a conflict of interest, but this, unfortunately, has be seen in real estate transactions.

 The use of a registered escrow account can be an important part of avoiding real estate scams.
 Using escrow assures that the transfer of the property and the funds happen simultaneously.
-The escrow agent will need to be a registered account with the government.
+The escrow agent will need to be registered with the government.
 While many attorneys offices might have an “escrow account” there is only a handful that have legally registered escrow accounts.
 There are a number of scams that have occurred because the lawyer had the funds transferred to a personal bank account and then never completed the transaction.
 The account should be registered by SUGEF if it is with your attorney.
 There are a number of escrow companies active in Costa Rica, including Latco or STLA.

 Courtney Borquet, Broker/Owner